ABOUT THE EPHESIAN FUND

 Can I still give to my local church?

 Yes.
 You will be able to indicate when making your donation that you would like the Ephesian Fund to allocate your giving to your local church.
-In order to receive your gifts, they will need to confirm that either the Minister and/or the PCC has endorsed the CEEC Basis of Faith, including its declarations.
+In order to receive your gifts, they will need to confirm that either the incumbent/minister and/or the PCC has endorsed the CEEC Basis of Faith, including its declarations.

 Can I make a regular/monthly donation?